-Initially, Lindsay Lohan was cast as Regina, but decided to play the "nice girl" so the public wouldn't base her real personality on Regina's.
-Rachel McAdams was chosen to play the "mean girl" because "only nice girls can play mean girls" according to the producer.
+Initially, Lindsay Lohan was cast as Regina, but she decided to play the "nice girl" (Cady Heron) so the public would not base her real personality on Regina's.
+Rachel McAdams was chosen to play "mean girl" Regina George because "only nice girls can play mean girls," according to the producer.

-In the scene where Cady was asked if her "muffin was buttered", the line was originally going to be, "Is your cherry popped?"
-The same goes for the girl who "made out with a hot dog" this was going to be "masturbated with a hot dog".
-These were omitted in order for the film to gain a PG 13+ rating instead of a R
+In the scene where Cady was asked if her "muffin was buttered," the line was originally going to be, "Is your cherry popped?"
+The same went for the girl who "made out with a hot dog;" this was going to be "masturbated with a hot dog."
+These were omitted in order for the film to gain a PG 13+ rating instead of an R.

 This movie is based upon the book "Queen Bees and Wannabes: Helping Your Daughter Survive Cliques, Gossip, Boyfriends, and Other Realities of Adolescence" by Rosalind Wiseman, even though it is a non-fiction parental self-help guide with no narrative at all.

 In the scene where Christmas candy canes are being distributed in the classroom, Damian, dressed in a Santa suit, reads out the name "Glen Coco."
 While not portrayed in the movie, Glen Coco is an actual person and a good friend of Tina Fey.

 Lizzy Caplan's character was named Janis Ian as an homage to musician Janis Ian, the first Saturday Night Live (1975) musical guest (alongside Billy Preston).
 Ian's song, "At Seventeen," can be heard playing in the background when the girls are fighting at Regina's house.
 Other characters bullying Caplan's character persistently call her a lesbian throughout the movie; the real Janis Ian is openly lesbian.